rendix2/phpBB2-old/docs/README.md

 - L_ is a language variable
 - S_ is something system related
 - U_ is an URL
+- C_ is constants
+- D_ is database data
+- F_ is form

 For permissions (acl) it's like this:
 - u_ for user permissions